 One study recommends taking 300 mg of baking soda per 33.8 ounces (1 liter) of water 1–2 hours before exercising (

 Another study added that taking it 3 hours before exercise results in less gastrointestinal discomfort (

 To make a baking soda bath, add 1–2 cups of baking soda to a lukewarm bath.
 Make sure the affected area is soaked thoroughly.

 For more specific areas, you can create a paste with baking soda and a bit of water.
-Apply a thick layer of paste to the affected area (27).
+Apply a thick layer of paste to the affected area.

 People with chronic kidney disease (CKD) slowly lose function of their kidneys.

-In a study including 134 adults with CKD, it was found that those taking sodium bicarbonate (baking soda) supplements were 36% less likely to rapidly develop kidney failure than people who did not take the supplements (33).
+A study including 134 adults with CKD found that those taking sodium bicarbonate (baking soda) supplements were 36% less likely to experience rapid disease progression than people who did not take the supplements (33).